Can an Online Psychiatrist Prescribe Medication?

 There are, however, a few distinct differences:

 Psychologists use tools such as psychological testing, psychotherapy, and behavioral intervention to treat mental and emotional issues.
-Generally, they receive a doctoral degree in psychology and then complete two or three years of an internship.
+Generally, they receive a doctoral degree in psychology and then complete one to two years of an internship.

-Psychiatrists graduate from medical school, become medical doctors, and then receive one to three years of specialized training in their specific field of mental health.
+Psychiatrists graduate from medical school, become medical doctors, and then receive four years of specialized training in their specific field of mental health.
 They are licensed to provide psychotherapy and prescribe medications.

 Benefits of Seeing a Psychiatrist Online

-Many people find it easier to communicate their feelings when using the phone or a video conference call to have their online psychiatrist appointment.
+Many people find it easier to communicate their feelings when using the phone or a video conference during their online psychiatrist appointment.

-The privacy and safety of being at home may help you to be able to express yourself more freely.
+The privacy and safety of being at home may help you express yourself more freely.

-Some studies have shown that the treatment success rates of in-office appointments versus online telehealthcare appointments are very similar and can be effective for a wide range of mental health issues.
+Some studies have shown that the treatment success rates of in-office appointments versus online telehealthcare appointments are very similar.
+Telehealthcare has also been shown to be effective for a wide range of mental health issues.

 Read more of our psychiatric series: